Sleepless Night (2011 film): Release

 Sleepless Night premiered at the 2011 Toronto International Film Festival.
 It was also shown at the 2012 Tribeca Film Festival.
 In September 2011, Warner Bros.
 Studios bought the rights for an American remake.
 The film was released in France on November 11, 2011.
 The film was the 15th highest-grossing film in France on its opening week and grossed a total of $298,383.

 Tribeca Film purchased the American rights to the film for theatrical and video-on-demand distribution.

 Reception

-Sleepless Night was received very well by critics on its original release.
+Sleepless Night was received positively by critics on its original release.
 The film ranking website Rotten Tomatoes reported that 97% of critics had given the film positive reviews, based upon a sample of 32 review with an average score of 7.53/10.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the film has received an average score of 75, based on 11 reviews.

 Adaptations

 Two remakes were announced in 2015, an American adaptation titled, Sleepless, starring Jamie Foxx and Michelle Monaghan with Swiss director, Baran bo Odar, attached to the project, and a Tamil adaptation titled Thoongaa Vanam, starring Kamal Haasan directed by Rajesh M. Selva, a former assistant in the actor's directorial ventures.

-A Hindi adaptation will star Shahid Kapoor and be directed by Ali Abbas Zafar.
+The Hindi adaptation, Bloody Daddy, 2023 starring Shahid Kapoor, Sanjay Kapoor, Ronit Roy, and Diana Penty, directed by Ali Abbas Zafar was released on June 9, 2023.